 As a result, the overall experience felt outdated, cluttered, and difficult to maintain.

-Since we had difficulties getting time and access to hiring managers, I have held informal interview sessions with three members of the Customer Success and product lead, who regularly engage with customers.
+Informal chat sessions with three members of the Customer Success, product lead, who regularly engage with customers.
 These conversations focused on:

 A design audit was also done to identifying major UX issues.